irsbugs/cmrt/Simulation Website CiviCRM.md

 ### Unzip CiviCRM

-The CiviCRM for WordPress zip file has been downloaded to the `home` folder.
-From the `home` folder the directory is changed to be:
+The CiviCRM for WordPress zip file has been downloaded to the `home` directory.
+From the `home` directory the directory is changed to be:
 `/home/cmrailtr/public_html/wp-content/plugins`.
-The zip file is then copied to the `plugins` folder:
+The zip file is then copied to the `plugins` directory:
 ```
 cmrailtr@CMRT-Demo:~/public_html/wp-content/plugins$ cp ~/civicrm-6.2.0-wordpress.zip civicrm-6.2.0-wordpress.zip